BiggillyBoyMan/tp/docs/DeveloperGuide.md

 ### Filter Feature

-The `filter` command allows users to filter applications by status, industry, or job type.
+The `filter` command allows users to filter applications by status and industry.

 #### Implementation

-The filter mechanism uses predicate classes (`StatusPredicate`, `IndustryPredicate`, `JobTypePredicate`) to filter the application list.
-Multiple filters can be combined.
+The filter mechanism uses predicate classes (`StatusPredicate`, `IndustryPredicate`) to filter the application list.
+Multiple filters (status and industry) can be combined.

 The following sequence diagram shows how a filter operation works: